When a crisis hits, whether it’s a natural disaster or workplace violence, being proactive in your disaster recovery planning is vital.

 Although it makes perfect sense to be worried about these things, the truth is your top priority needs to be how your employees have fared and what they need.

 The business can wait.
-So, what should you do first?
+So, what should you do first when putting together your disaster recover plan?

 - Have your employees’ contact information readily available and updated.